KarelZe/thesis/references/obsidian/chapters/🅰️Attention.md

 ![[context-xl-transformer.png]]
 (found in [[@daiTransformerXLAttentiveLanguage2019]])

-- Attention in general?
+- What is Attention in general?
 - Where does it originate from?
+Where was it introduced?

+The study of the transformer architecture has focused on the role and function of self-attention layers (Voita et al., 2019; Clark et al., 2019; Vig and Belinkov, 2019) and on inter-layer differences (i.e. lower vs. upper layers) (Tenney et al., 2019; Jawahar et al., 2019). (look up citations in [[@gevaTransformerFeedForwardLayers2021]])

 ## Self-attention
+- intuition behind multi-head and self-attention e. g. cosine similarity, key and querying mechanism: https://www.youtube.com/watch?v=mMa2PmYJlCo&list=PL86uXYUJ7999zE8u2-97i4KG_2Zpufkfb

+- See [[@zhangDiveDeepLearning2021]] for intuitive explanation
+- See [[@tayEfficientTransformersSurvey2022]] for computational complexity
 - https://ai.stanford.edu/blog/contextual/
 - Why does it make sense?
 - good blog post for intuition https://towardsdatascience.com/transformers-explained-visually-part-3-multi-head-attention-deep-dive-1c1ff1024853